Mahim1997/Censorship-Analyzer/README.md

 ## Short description
 The aim of this project is to determine different methods of censorship applied in the ISPs.
-There are basically 3 types where censorship is applied: DNS, TCP, HTTP Our first step is to autonomously detect, given a url, whether it is censored and if so, then which censorship method is applied on it.
+There are basically 3 types where censorship is applied: DNS, TCP, HTTP.
+Our first step is to autonomously detect, given a url, whether it is censored and if so, then which censorship method is applied on it.
 We also plan to produce an interactive user-interface as well i.e. a desktop application for easier analysis.